QUICTester/QUICTester/README.md

 - Add the server to the ```startConfigureMapper()``` function.
 - For ```alpnProtocols```, ```allAlpn``` is used in default.

-Once these are set, QUICTester is ready to fuzz a new QUIC server.
+Once these are set, QUICTester is ready to test a new QUIC server.
 Have fun! <br/><br/>

-## 🔨 Extending the fuzzer / Adding new input to the fuzzer
+## 🔨 Extending QUICTester / Adding new input
 Modify [quicMapper/mapper.py](quicMapper/mapper.py) and any relevant code (e.g. [connection.py](quicMapper/src/aioquic/quic/connection.py)).<br/>
 Then, in [quicMapper/inOutPut.py](quicMapper/inOutPut.py):
 - Add the input symbol to ```Input``` class.